plone/documentation/develop/plone/views/viewlets.rst

 viewlet.py code::

         class FacebookConnectJavascriptViewlet(LikeButtonOnConnectFacebookBaseViewlet):
-            """ This will render Facebook Javascript load in <head>.
+            """ This will render Facebook JavaScript load in <head>.

             <head> section is retrofitted only if the viewlet is enabled.